manya-bansal/fern/README.md

 - There is a bug in the sliding window: need to change together all the deps to figure out which interval var in local output is affected by which var in final output.
+-  Place in the spot of the original host in the sliding window output, currently returns the new host.
+Will not work if we try multiple.